 The Alpe d’Huez was introduced into the Tour de France in 1952.
 Carrea was riding as a domestique for Coppi that year.

-As a result he became the first cyclist to ride the Alpe d’Huez in the yellow jersey.
-The Alpe d’Huez stage was won by Coppi, who took the yellow jersey from Carrea and became first rider to triumph on the legendary Alpe d’Huez in Tour de France history; “Il Campionissimo” also win the Tour .
+As a result, Carrea became the first cyclist to ride the Alpe d’Huez in the yellow jersey.
+He wore the yellow jersey only one day.
+The Alpe d’Huez stage (the first in history) was won by Coppi, who took the yellow jersey from Carrea and became the first rider to triumph on the legendary Alpe d’Huez in Tour de France history; “Il Campionissimo” also win the Tour.

 For years after retiring, he rode up Alpe d’Huez ahead of the Tour de France, recognized only rarely by spectators.
 It was, he said, “A pilgrimage that nothing would make me miss.”

-At the time of his death (January 13, 2013), Carrea lived at Novi Ligure, close to Fausto Coppi’s former home, with his wife Anna and his son Marco.
+At the time of his death (January 13, 2013), Carrea lived at Cassano Spinola, a comune (municipality) in the Province of Alessandria in the Italian region Piedmont, located about 100 kilometers (62 mi) southeast of Turin, close to Fausto Coppi’s former home, with his wife Anna and his son Marco.
 He died at about 4.30, probably due to a heart attack.

 Correction – February 18, 2013